acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 **Your job is to optimize the function so that it can run just $O(N + M)$.**

-Idea:
+MAIN IDEA:

 Walk one list and put them in a hash table.
 Walk the second list and see if each one is stored in the table.
-That way we don't have to compare to each one.
+That way we don't have to compare an element to the whole array each time.
 We just see if its in the table and we're good.

 Build result when there’s a match.
 ```c++